Search This Blog

 8 burgers = 162 calories each

-This low-calorie beanie burger recipe is perfect if you are watching your weight or doing the 5:2 diet
+This low-calorie veggie burger recipe is perfect if you are watching your weight and want to add protein to your day, which keeps you fuller and more satisfied for longer.

-To keep the calories low, serve with an iceberg lettuce wrap with a little vegan mayo and some chopped tomatoes.
+To keep the calories low you can alternatively serve with an iceberg lettuce wrap with a little vegan mayo (or Russian dressing) and some chopped tomatoes and cucumber.

 Hit that heart!